Free products, cyclic homology, and the Gauss-Manin connection

 \vii For a commutative algebra $B$, we set $\Om^\hdot\com B:=\La^\hdot_B(\Om\com^1B)$, the super-commutative DG algebra of differential forms, generated by the $B$-module $\Om\com^1B$ of K\"ahler differentials. \end{notation}

-\textit{Construction of the Gauss-Manin connection.} Given a {\em central} algebra imbedding $B\into A$, we may realize the periodic cyclic homology of $A$ over $B$ as follows.
+\textit{Construction of the Gauss-Manin connection.} Given a {\em central} algebra embedding $B\into A$, we may realize the relative periodic cyclic homology of $A$ over $B$ as follows.
 First, we define the following quotient DG algebras of $(\Omega^\hdot A, \d)$: